gnsuryan/WebLogic-SSL-Configuration/KeyStoreConfiguration.md

 certificate.crt: OK
 ```

-### TrustStore  and IdentityStore
+**5. TrustStore  and IdentityStore**

 To configure SSL on WebLogic Server, we would require two kinds of security files.

   * TrustStore
   * IdentityStore

-The TrustStore file contains the certificates from the intermediate/Root CA or other trusted third parties that is used in the SSL communication.
+The TrustStore file contains the certificates from the intermediate/Root CA or other trusted third parties that is used in the TLS/SSL communication.

-The IdentityStore or the KeyStore file contains the private key and the server SSL certificates
+The IdentityStore or the KeyStore file contains the private key and the server TLS/SSL certificates
 These files are usually stored in either JKS or PKCS12 formats.

-### Create Trust Store
+**5.1 Create Trust Store**

 To create a truststore file, use the following command:
 ```